 Thatch Caye Resort — offshore from Dangriga

-Note: many visitors to Belize choose to spend half their time on the Caribbean's edge, concentrating on ocean activities, and the other half in the inland forests; most of the resorts reviewed here cater to this "surf–and–turf" combo by teaming up with each other.
-The biggest concentration of luxury resorts is on Ambergris Caye though, where honeymoon couples and moneyed dive enthusiasts come for an upscale vacation.
+Note: many visitors to Belize choose to spend half their time on the Caribbean's edge, concentrating on ocean activities, and the other half in the inland forests; most of the resorts and lodges reviewed here cater to this "surf–and–turf" combo by teaming up with each other.
+The biggest concentration of luxury resorts is on Ambergris Caye though, where honeymoon couples and moneyed scuba diving enthusiasts come for an upscale vacation.
 Note that all our luxury hotel reviews are written by experts who are professional travel writers.
 Rates quoted generally range from low season double occupancy standards to high–season suites in U.S. (not Belizean) dollars.
 Most quoted rates do not include Belize's 19 percent tax and service charges.